 1. Basic pickle

-I do a couple of jars of this each year now, and while it is NOT fresh season garlic in flavour, it’s better than imported chemical drenched garlic.
+I do a couple of jars this way each year.
+A pickled clove is not quite the same as ‘fresh garlic’ in flavour but it’s better than imported chemical drenched garlic.

 white wine vinegar